andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 Although there is a lot of interesting history from how the Aura Frames Rails codebase evolved over a decade, this post will focus on the slice of time from mid-2025 through Christmas 2025, preparing for a large scale Active Record query layer refactoring to distribute the work to multiple primary DBs.

 ## Getting Started With Multiple Databases
-From the Part 1 post on Postgres changes, you learned that eventually there were 7 total primary databases.
+From the earlier post on Postgres changes, you learned that eventually there were 7 total primary databases.

 Before any of that was rolled out, we started to make Active Record code changes in the local development environment so that queries accessed only their respective databases.
 Queries could not span a database boundary, and the tables being moved were no longer in the primary database.